 Philanthropy in New City, New York

 David Bershad attended Cornell University where he received his undergraduate degree.
 He received a law degree from Columbia Law School.
 In 1968, he became the first associate of Melvyn Weiss and Lawrence Milberg and he focused on securities litigation.
 He became a partner at the Milberg Firm in 1970 and remained there for his career.
 In addition to his litigation work, he supervised the day-to-day operations at the Milberg firm and was their primary administrator for years.
 During college, Mr. Bershad participated in ROTC and was commissioned, when he graduated as a Second Lieutenant in the US Army.
 After law school, Bershad was trained as a Military Police Officer and he was assigned to the Armed Forces Police Department in the New York area where he served for two years.
-Mr. Bershad has participated in a great deal of charity work.
+Mr. Bershad has participated in a great deal of charity work, among the various funds established Bershad contributed to scholarship funds and other programs at the Montclair Kimberley Academy .
 He established a charitable foundation in 1998 and has contributed more than $3 million to charitable organizations.
 He has endowed a professorship in Hunter’s department of art history with a grant of over $1 million.
 And he has also endowed a scholarship fund at Cornell University.